 - 1/2 teaspoon kosher salt (optional)

-- Turbinado (organic, raw) sugar, if desired – I find that the toasting of the grains and nuts makes this so sweet I don’t need sugar
+- Turbinado (organic, raw) sugar, if desired – I find that the toasting of the grains and nuts makes this so sweet I don’t need sugar.
+The millet and kamut, especially have a sweet flavor and are worth seeking out if one wishes to avoid sugar but still appreciates a bit of a sweet taste.

 Put all grains on a large rimmed baking sheet and toast in a 350 degree oven for 30 minutes, stirring every 10.
 Let cool.
-This step is optional, but I like to toast the grains to bring out the sweeter flavors and get rid of any “raw” taste.
-You don’t want this browned.
+This helps to bring out the sweeter flavors of the grains and rid them of any “raw” taste.
+Do not brown.

 Combine all ingredients and store in airtight container, in fridge or freezer is best.
 Stir before using as it will settle.